 While our values are unashamedly traditional in placing emphasis on courtesy, respect for others and the importance of hard work and effort in whatever we do, I am equally keen to instil in the boys the importance of being innovative, trying new things, and perseverance if success doesn’t come at once – as Thomas Edison said, ‘I have not failed.
 I’ve just found 10,000 ways that won’t work’.

 If there is a typical Cobhamite, then I would describe him as friendly, well-mannered, considered, easy-going (but not lax, I hope), and someone with a sense of fun who doesn’t take himself too seriously.
-Together with my wife Jo, it has been my great pleasure to serve as Cobham Housemaster for the past four years, and to watch the progress of so many Cobhamites in so many fields.
-If they can come to the House with a sense of enthusiasm, optimism and energy, then they will get the most out of all that Cobham and Stowe have to offer.

 I look forward to welcoming you to Cobham in the near future.

+The House is named after Viscount Cobham, who rebuilt Stowe.
 The longest serving Housemaster was D I Brown (1945 – 1962).